 - If you do fry, choose a VEGETABLE OIL, such as sunflower, rapeseed or olive.

 Foods that contain plant sterols or stanols can reduce total blood cholesterol level and LDL cholesterol by about 10%.
 There does not seem to be much evidence, however, that this has an effect on preventing cardiovascular disease.
 The National Institute for Health and Care Excellence (NICE) therefore does not recommend that these products be used routinely until more information is available.

 How much benefit do I get if my cholesterol level is reduced?

 If you have a high risk of developing a cardiovascular disease, or you already have a cardiovascular disease, lowering your cholesterol level reduces your risk of developing future cardiovascular problems.
-For details on exactly how much risk is reduced by lowering and treating risk factors, see the Prodigy guidance, called 'Cardiovascular risk assessment and management': http://cks.nice.org.uk/cvd-risk-assessment-and-management (UK access only).
+For details on exactly how much risk is reduced by lowering and treating risk factors, see the NICE Clinical Knowledge Summary (CKS), called 'Cardiovascular risk assessment and management': http://cks.nice.org.uk/cvd-risk-assessment-and-management (UK access only).

 What if I am at low risk?

 Statin medicines are available on prescription and funded by the NHS if your risk is moderate or high.
 If your risk is low, it should be enough to concentrate on the lifestyle changes mentioned above.
 However, some people prefer to buy a low-dose statin as well.
 If you do decide to do this, make sure your doctor knows so this can be put on your medical record.